 You don’t need to spend a lot to get a good NBN connection.
 Telstra and Optus may have pretty pricey plans, but you’ve got plenty of other options.
 There’s a whole myriad of smaller providers who offer similar, if not better services.

-Swapping to a smaller provider is certainly one way to save money, but there are also other options that can help shave down your bill.
+Swapping to a smaller provider is one way to save money, but there are also other options that can help shave down your bill.
 If you don’t want to sacrifice download speeds, you can always pick a plan that doesn’t have unlimited data to save a couple of bucks each month.
-Alternatively, you can always drop down to a slower speed tier if unlimited data is important.
+Alternatively, you could drop down to a slower speed tier if unlimited data is important.
 You’ve got choices.

 Cheap NBN 250 plans with unlimited data

 NBN 250 plans aren’t exactly cheap, but there are still cheaper options if you’re wanting to get download speeds as fast as 250Mbps.